andrewtdinh/strapi-scraper/README.md

-# Strapi application
+# Webscraping Using Strapi

-A quick description of your strapi application
+My attempt to webscrape using Strapi